 Use of learning media

 The Department for Education and Media (AUM) supports medical education in a multitude of ways through the use of digital media.
 In collaboration with lecturers from the Medical Faculty, it produces interactive learning programmes for self-study.
-These can be accessed via the e-learning directory.
+These can be accessed via the E-learning directory.

 A range of AUM learning media can be purchased from us (IML-Shop):